 The very first thing to ask yourself is how serious are you about travel photography?
 Do you want to just take casual photos of your holidays?
 Do you feel that taking photos should be fuss-free and just click away whenever you feel like it’s a good shot?
 Or do you want razor-sharp images for sharing and uploading to the internet and someday could be featured in a travel magazine?

 What’s your travel style?
 Are you a solo backpacker who prefers to lug your own backpack and never check-in baggage at the airport?
-Do you prefer adventure travels?
+Do you prefer adventure travel?
 Do you love scenic landscapes and sunsets (or sunrise)?
-Do you love long bus rides through the night to the less-known destinations in South America or Southeast Asia?
-Do you always include snorkeling activity in your itinerary?
+Do you love long bus rides through the night to less-known destinations in South America or Southeast Asia?
+Do you always include snorkeling activities in your itinerary?

 Having said that, why did I go for a 24-70mm lens?
 Why not the lenses with a longer zoom like 24-300mm?
 Because extreme zoom does not really mean sharp photos.
 For 24-300mm the slow shutter speed at such lengths can affect your photos and can lead to poor image quality.

 Types of cameras

 You wouldn’t believe how many types of cameras are there now out in the market.
 But to make it less confusing and before you throw in the towel and move to the next article, let’s categorize them so you can make a better decision, shall we?

 These cameras are for those who love fuss-free picture-taking sessions and just want to snap away.
 You still get quality photos even with their high optical zooms reaching up to 18x.
 Most of the newer models out in the market already have built-in wifi connectivity making the process of uploading to your phone and to your social media accounts a breeze.
 One feature to love about point and shoot cameras is its pocketability.